meteor-useraccounts/meteor/packages/accounts-base/API.md

 the service data they use into the 'services' property of the account so that `Meteor.loginWith*` methods continue to work when called directly.

+Change `Meteor.logout` and `Meteor.logoutOtherClients` to destroy all identity tokens in identities that refer to the current user's account.
+This ensures that the user will need to reauthenticate an identities in order to use it to login.
+Handling of login tokens remains unchanged, so that calling `Meteor.logout` on one client will not force the user to reauthenticate on another client where he has already logged in.

 ## Security considerations

 ### Identity service must not authenticate based only on link-following